alzwded/mpvkiosk/README.md

 chroot (mpv ipc socket, X11 socket, Wayland socket etc).

 You can customize the `handler.sh` script to do what you want.
-E.g. add support for *feh(1)* to look at pictures, or playlist support, etc.
+E.g. add support for *feh(1)* to look at pictures, or playlist support, etc. There are [other examples](./example_handlers/README.md) if you want the server to do something else which is more complicated.

 There's an [example systemd unit](./mpvkiosk.service) which you can drop in `/etc/systemd/system/mpvkiosk.service` and turn it on at boot.
 In my case,